WinmezzZ/react-antd-admin/README.md

 - 🌐 **International**: Built-in i18n solution
 - ⚙️ **Best Practices**: Solid workflow to make your code healthy
 - 🔢 **Mock development**: Easy to use mock development solution
-- ✅ **UI Test**: No barriers to use with complete documentation and detailed comments
+- ✅ **Usage**: No barriers to use with complete documentation and detailed comments

 ## 📦 Install